zkaddach/pubsub/Docs/Improvements.md

 # Improvements

+Here are some possible improvements for the project:
-Generate documentation using tools like Sphinx.
+- Generate documentation using tools like Sphinx.
-Error management
-Adding queues when either subscription or publication is not done Handling topic doesn't exist yet error
-Using Pool  for processes ?
-Issue with class attributes !!!
-Shared objects by all subclasses ?
+- Make it more resilient :
+    - Cache actions when either topics, publishers or subscribers are down
+    - Class attributes are shared by child objects, we should check that it is okay
+    - Manage better errors such as topics that doesn't exist yet
+- Add tests in respect of the FIRST method